Back to Glossary

 Technical

-A Ride Height Device is a mechanical system in motorsport that temporarily lowers a vehicle's height to improve performance during acceleration and high-speed sections.
+A Ride Height Device is a mechanical system that temporarily lowers a racing vehicle closer to the ground to improve acceleration and reduce drag during specific parts of a race.

 Never Miss a Race!